 - Individuals shall be at least 14 years of age.

 D. Membership Contributions – It is recognized that all organizations need to develop sources of income in order to meet overhead costs (including mailings, newsletters, phone and space rental) and to support approved projects.
-Therefore, the Party urges all members to consider making a regular voluntary membership contribution within their means.
+Therefore, the Party urges all members to consider making a regular voluntary membership contribution within their means, in which a recommended amount may be established by the Board.
 However, the Party does not want to discourage the participation of those who are unable to make a financial contribution, and will in no way discriminate against those that are not financially able.